 Location: In Riverside Park, one level down from the pedestrian walkways.
 This is a turf field and cleats are permitted.
 To reach this field, enter at 108th Street and walk down two levels to the field.
 The field is just south of the skate park and north of the Riverside Park rings.

-Equipment: One set of 8x24 full sized goals (used by U19) and two sets of 7x21 small sided goals (used by everyone else)
+Equipment: One set of 8x24 full sized goals (used by U19 and U13/14) and two sets of 7x21 small sided goals (used by everyone else).

-Set Up: For U19, the 8x24 goals should be placed at the North and South ends of the field to make a full size field.
+Set Up: For U19 and U13/14, the 8x24 goals should be placed at the North and South ends of the field to make a full size field.
 For all other divisions, two side by side fields should be set up running east/west with the 7x21 goals set up on the east and west ends of each field.
 Space should be left in between the two fields.
-All spectators MUST be on the outside (north and south) ends of the fields and spectators may not stand in between the two fields.
 That area is reserved for players and coaches ONLY.
-Division heads should make arrangements with coaches for a system of passing discs to mark the goal lines, the end lines and the sidelines.
+All spectators MUST watch the game from the terrace above.